LTN21 boundary traffic

 |5m 36s||4m 48s|

 |7m 50s||7m 15s|

 |Uxbridge Road||5m 2s||4m 44s|

-Where I can I've adjusted my own car trips to account for this and avoided busy times of the day or avoided driving altogether which to be fair to the low-traffic neighbourhood scheme, is their stated objective.
+Where I can I've adjusted my own car trips to account for this and avoided busy times of the day or not driven altogether and used my legs instead, which to be fair to the low-traffic neighbourhood scheme, is their stated objective.